About Us – Toorak Burnside Bowling

-The Toorak Burnside Bowling sits in beautiful treed surrounds on quiet local streets with a delightful outdoor sitting area overlooking our premier grass greens.
-This makes it the perfect place for functions whether it’s a birthday or end of year work Christmas Party.
-It also makes it a great place to bowl !
+Toorak Burnside Bowling Club is beautifully situated among the tree-lined streets of Toorak Gardens and has delightful outdoor sitting areas overlooking our premier grass greens.
+This makes it the perfect place for functions, whether it’s a birthday or end of year work Christmas Party.
+It also makes it a great place to bowl!

-Lawn Bowls is a highly adaptable social game for people of all ages and abilities.
-Toorak Burnside welcomes experienced players looking for a club to enjoy the sport they love.
-New bowlers are also welcome – don’t be shy!
-Come and have a go.
+Lawn bowls is a highly adaptable social game for people of all ages and abilities.
+Toorak Burnside welcomes experienced and new players looking for a club to enjoy the sport they love.

-To suit everyone casual and competitive bowling options are offered at the club including:
+To suit everyone, casual and competitive bowling options are offered at the club – Social bowls, Night Owls and Pennant competitions.

 Social Bowls